tropylium/coral_doctor/README.md

 ![Color and Bleaching Percentage](bleach_pct_prediction/color_bleach_pct.png?raw=true "Title")

 The above figure displays the count of coral at various color scores with indication of bleaching level.
-After plotting this data, we employed Ordinal
+After plotting this data, we employed **Ordinal
-Probit Regression and Logistic Regression to predict coral bleaching levels with ~75% accuracy.
+Probit Regression** and **Logistic Regression** to predict coral bleaching levels with **~75% accuracy**.

 We had some issues implementing other classification algorithms,such as a Gradient-Boosted Tree.
 We might have been overfitting our data because of a smaller dataset or because the dataset had a low amount of features.
 The dataset we used was limited, as the other larger data sets were private.